 - 2 dashes Peach bitters

-Stir, Strain over ice, Garnish with an orange twist, or a grilled slice of peach if you want to be fancy.
-To take it up a notch, use a jasmine tea simple syrup.
+Stir and strain over ice.
+Garnish with an orange twist, or a grilled slice of peach if you want to be fancy.
+To take it up a notch, use jasmine tea simple syrup.